ntmd-npk/ntmd-npk/README.md

 ### Hi there 👋

-🌱 I’m currently learning Vue 2, Angular
+🌱 I’m currently learning Vue 2, TypeScript, Angular.

-_🍀 I'm nothing more a spirit playing around in this whold wide world_
+_🍀 I'm nothing more a spirit playing around in this whold wide world._

 💞 Thank you for passing by.